speektoankur/paylocity-assignment/README.md

-# Paylocity Assignment: Data-Driven Playwright Test Suite
+# Data-Driven Playwright Test Suite

 ## Overview
 This project contains Playwright end-to-end tests for product search and cart functionality.
 The tests are data-driven, running for each filter value (e.g., Noise, boAt, Pebble) to ensure robust coverage of product filtering and cart operations.